Sony's tablets may be a tough sell with price tag

 Sony is trying to distinguish its Android tablets from others by having features that let one tablet function as a universal remote, while another one folds like a clamshell,

-One expert who has played with the single-screen "Sony Tablet: S" also was doubtful it could compete with rivals that sell high-end tablets at the same price.
+But at least one gadget reviewer who has played with the new "Sony Tablet: S" is not so sure it can compete with rivals with high-end tablets at the same price.

-Tim Stevens, the editor-in-chief of the Engadget tech blog called the tablet's hardware underwhelming and said its feel and design trailed the iPad 2 and the Galaxy Tab.
+"I don't think it has the premium feel, design and build quality that either the iPad 2 or GalaxyTab has right now," said Tim Stevens, editor-in-chief of the Engadget tech blog.

-"I honestly don't think this is going to be the tablet that really catapults Sony into the lead on the Android front, which is where it needs to be if it wants to be No. 2 in the tablet market," Stevens said.
+"I honestly don't think this is going to be the tablet that really catapults Sony into the lead on the Android front, which is where it needs to be if it wants to be No. 2 in the tablet market," he added.

-Sony joins a slew of tech companies hoping to win a share in a tablet market where many have stumbled in pursuit of Apple.

-Hewlett Packard's Co decision to drop its Touchpad tablet weeks after it came out shows how easy it is to fail.
-Sales only soared after HP slashed the price to $99 from $399 and $499, prompting the company to announce a further "final run" of the tablets to meet demand.
+There has been little buzz generated ahead of the release, unlike the anticipation for the iPad or even the GalaxyTab.

-Sony hopes its tablets will restore its leading position in consumer electronics.
-Once a symbol of Japan's high-tech might, the Japanese electronics conglomerate is struggling under the weight of its money-losing TV division and badly needs the boost of a hit product.
+Sony hopes the tablet will restore its leading position in consumer electronics.
+Once a symbol of Japan's high-tech might, the Japanese electronics conglomerate is struggling under the weight of its money-losing TV division and badly needs the boost of a new hit product.

 "Sony really must be in the tablet market and must succeed," said Mito Securities electronics analyst Keita Wakabayashi.